-What is a Property and Casualty Insurance Claims Examiner?
+What You Need to Know About Property and Casualty Insurance Claims Examiner

 - Communicate with reinsurance brokers to obtain information necessary for processing claims.